-ENV 390 Culture and Landscape: Analyzes American landscapes and human cultures that created them, particularly intensive development that has radically altered natural systems
+ENV 390 Culture and Landscape: Analyzes American landscapes and human cultures that created them, particularly intensive development that has radically altered natural systems.

 ENV 399/499 Independent Study Environmental Research: Designated for field-based or problem-centered topics.
-Prerequisite: sophomore or junior standing for ENV 399; senior standing and consent of advisor for ENV 499
+Prerequisite: sophomore or junior standing for ENV 399; senior standing and consent of advisor for ENV 499.

 ENV 413 Senior Seminar in Environmental Issues: Senior capstone seminar.
-Concentrates on major themes in the discipline and their relationship to current environmental issues.
-Prerequisites: senior standing, environmental studies major, and ENV 389
+Challenges students to apply key concepts in the discipline and examine their relationship to current environmental issues.
+Prerequisites: senior standing, environmental studies major, and ENV 389.